sudarshan90599/DataSalesAnalysis/README.md

 **Dataset Description**

 The dataset contains historical sales transaction data with the following fields:
-Order Date
+Order Date,
-Customer Name
+Customer Name,
-Region
+Region,
-Category & Sub-Category
+Category & Sub-Category,
-Product Name
+Product Name,
-Sales
+Sales,
-Quantity
+Quantity,
-Profit
+Profit,
 The dataset was cleaned and transformed before analysis to ensure accuracy and consistency.

 **Project Workflow**